Wes Edens: Sports ownership

-Edens has invested heavily in the ownership of sports teams, and is the co-owner NBA franchise Milwaukee Bucks.
-Additionally, Edens is co-owner of association football holding company V Sports, alongside fellow billionaire Nassef Sawiris.
-V Sports owns English Premier League team Aston Villa and a 46% stake in Portuguese Primeira Liga team Vitória S.C..
-Additionally, V Sports are in discussions to form a Major League Soccer team in Las Vegas, with the name 'Las Vegas Villains' registered within American and European copyright.
+Edens has invested heavily in the ownership of sports teams and is the co-owner NBA franchise Milwaukee Bucks.
+Additionally, Edens is co-owner of association football holding company V Sports alongside fellow billionaire Nassef Sawiris.
+V Sports owns English Premier League team Aston Villa and a 46% stake in Portuguese Primeira Liga team Vitória S.C.

 Milwaukee Bucks

 In 2014, Edens and Marc Lasry purchased the Bucks from Herb Kohl for $550 million, promising to keep the team in Wisconsin and build a new arena to replace the BMO Harris Bradley Center.
-During the first season of Edens and Lasry's co-ownership, the Milwaukee Bucks ended the Golden State Warriors' 24-game winning streak.
+During the first season of Edens and Lasry's co-ownership, the Bucks ended the Golden State Warriors' 24-game winning streak.

-On June 18, 2016, groundbreaking and construction began on the Fiserv Forum.
+On June 18, 2016, groundbreaking and construction began on the promised new arena, the Fiserv Forum.
 Edens envisioned the arena's design to hold a capacity of 16,500 and to host concerts and basketball games.
 The arena received its certificate of occupancy on June 5, 2018, and opened on August 26, 2018.
 Within its first year, Fiserv Forum averaged more fans than the usual sellout capacity due to standing-room tickets.
-In 2017, Jon Horst, who was later named NBA Executive of the Year in 2019, was appointed as general manager under Edens' recommendation.
+In 2017, Jon Horst, who was later named NBA Executive of the Year in 2019, was appointed as general manager with Edens' recommendation.
 As of February 2018, the NBA franchise was valued at $1.075 billion.
-During the 2019 NBA Eastern Conference playoffs, the Bucks defeated the Detroit Pistons, which ended its playoff losing streak.
+During the 2019 NBA Eastern Conference playoffs, the Bucks defeated the Detroit Pistons, ending their playoff losing streak.
 Before the 2020 NBA Bubble restart, the team had won 57 percent of its games overall and had the best winning projection for the 2019–2020 season.
 In 2020, Forbes stated that the Milwaukee Bucks saw the seventh-highest increase in year-over-year value compared to all NBA teams.
 It was reported to be worth about $1.58 billion, and ranked as first in value for the Eastern Conference in the 2019–2020 season.

 In summer 2020, owners Edens, Lasry and Jamie Dinan stated "The only way to bring about change is to shine a light on the racial injustices in front of us.
-Our players have done that and we will continue to stand by them." in support of the Bucks' decision to cancel their scheduled playoff game against Orlando Magic to bring attention to Jacob Blake's shooting in Kenosha, Wisconsin, a city near Milwaukee.
+Our players have done that and we will continue to stand by them" in support of the Bucks' decision to cancel their scheduled playoff game against Orlando Magic to bring attention to Jacob Blake's shooting in Kenosha, Wisconsin, a city near Milwaukee.